jhoyla/draft-jhoyla-req-mtls-flag/draft-jhoyla-req-mtls-flag.md

 ## Alternative Approaches {#alternative-approaches}

-### HTTP Signatures
+### HTTP Signatures for Web Bot Authentication {#http-sigs}

+HTTP Signatures for Web Bot Authentication
-HTTP Signatures {{?I-D.draft-meunier-web-bot-auth-architecture}} describes a mechanism for implementing bearer tokens at the HTTP layer that authenticate requests.
+{{?I-D.draft-meunier-web-bot-auth-architecture}} describes a mechanism for implementing bearer tokens at the HTTP layer that authenticate requests.
 This mechanism suffers from a number of drawbacks, notably that a new signature must be created and verified for every request (rather than one per connection), and second that, because the tokens are not bound to the underlying TLS connection they can be stolen and replayed.
 This is especially problematic in the multi-CDN ("Content Distribution Network") use case.
 If a bot creates a token for a realm that is provided by more than one CDN then the CDN that receives that token can use it to attack any of the other CDNs.
 This means that all CDNs are required to trust each other.

-### Concealed Auth
+### Concealed Authentication

-Concealed Auth {{?RFC9729}} allows a client to attach a header at the HTTP layer that cryptographically binds a public key to the underlying TLS connection.
+Concealed Authentication {{?RFC9729}} allows a client to attach a header at the HTTP layer that cryptographically binds a public key to the underlying TLS connection.
 This gives us a similar authentication property to using `request_client_auth`, and is also client initiated.
 This solution is applicable in some contexts, but may be difficult to implement.